thindil/nimalyzer/doc/index.rst

-  the result of checking the Nim code as the AST `node`. `checkResult` is the result of checking of the Nim code, for example, true if the code's documentation found or if procedure has the selected pragma. `positiveMessage` will be shown when `checkResult` fullfills the rule's settings, like negation, type, etc. `negativeMessage` will be shown when `checkResilt` not fullfils the rule's settings.
-Both usualy are set to the rule's configuration options like `positiveMessage` and `negativeMessage`. `ruleData` is an additional data used by `fix` type of the rule. `params` contains list of additional data, used in the program's messages, `positiveMessage` and
+  the result of checking the Nim code as the AST `node`. `checkResult` is the result of checking of the Nim code, for example, true if the code's documentation found or if procedure has the selected pragma. `positiveMessage` will be shown when `checkResult` fulfills the rule's settings, like negation, type, etc. `negativeMessage` will be shown when `checkResilt` not fulfils the rule's settings.
+Both are usually set to the rule's configuration options like `positiveMessage` and `negativeMessage`. `ruleData` is an additional data used by `fix` type of the rule. `params` contains list of additional data, used in the program's messages, `positiveMessage` and